The Bankrate promise

 Earning cash back is your biggest priority

-As an example, you’ll only get up to 1 cent per point in value for gift cards, and you’ll only receive 0.6 cents per point in value if you use your rewards to cover charges made to your account.
+As an example, you’ll only get up to 1 cent per point in value for gift cards, and you’ll only receive 0.6 cents per point in value if you redeem your rewards as a statement credit.

 The annual credits on this card are not useful to you